East Knoyle: Knoyle Place

 Knoyle Place served as the rectory until the 1940s.
 A 14th-century range, rebuilt in the 17th, stands next to a larger five-bay 18th-century range faced with ashlar.

 Clouds House

 Clouds House, a Grade II* listed country house north-west of East Knoyle village, was built in 1886–1891 for Percy Wyndham, to designs of Philip Webb.
 It is one of Webb's grandest designs.
 It is now occupied by the Action on Addiction charity as a treatment centre for drug and alcohol dependence.

 War memorial

 The memorial was dedicated in 1920 to those from the village who died in the First World War, and has subsequently been used to commemorate those who died in the Second World War and the Iraq War.

 Governance

 East Knoyle elects a consultative parish council under Wiltshire Council, which has its offices in Trowbridge.
-The parish is represented in Parliament by the member for South West Wiltshire, Andrew Murrison.
+The parish is part of the Nadder Valley electoral division, which elects one member of Wiltshire Council.
+It is represented in Parliament by the member for the Salisbury constituency, John Glen.

-The village falls in the Nadder and East Knoyle electoral ward, which stretches east–west from Burcombe Without, crossing to East Knoyle before stretching south to Donhead St Mary.
-The total ward population as recorded in the 2011 census was 4,257.